 It must be shown if the reaction was not immediate, that the allergen was consumed at the specific restaurant and not at home or elsewhere.

 I didn’t tell the restaurant staff about my allergy.
 Can I still claim?

-Customers must be warned about the presence of the 14 main allergens and this is necessary regardless of whether the customer makes them aware of any allergies.
+Food businesses in the UK must inform you under food law if they use any of the 14 allergens as ingredients in the food and drink they provide.
 Your claim will not be dismissed because you failed to mention an allergy that falls within this list.

 However, if the customer has an allergy to a different ingredient that is not covered by the law, they should make the restaurant or outlet aware of this.
 It is worth getting in touch with a solicitor anyway because sometimes customers who do not alert staff of their allergy can still bring a claim.

 These cases vary widely and are often dependent on the type of symptoms experienced combined with the timeframe for recovery.
 There are two parts to any personal injury claim.
 The first part relates to ‘general damages’ and refers to the compensation owed for the actual injury of the allergic reaction.
 Our solicitors will take account of:

 - Pain and suffering due to the allergic reaction

 The second part refers to ‘special damages’ and includes:

 - Medical expenses (inc. future medical expenses)